The domination of Nelly Korda on the LPGA Tour has come to an end!

 Nelly Korda won her fifth consecutive tournament at the first Major of the LPGA Tour Season

-Here we are after the conclusion of The Chevron Championship discussing Korda’s brilliance now she’s won five consecutive tournaments after beating Maja Stark by two shots and how good of a chance she has at making it six and breaking the record.
-We are witnessing utter domination and I would love to see it continue.
+After the conclusion of The Chevron Championship, we were discussing Korda’s brilliance having won five consecutive tournaments after beating Maja Stark by two shots, and how good of a chance she had of making it six and breaking the record.
+We witnessed utter domination and I would love to see it reoccur – I definitely wouldn’t put it past Nelly Korda.

 “It’s just been a crazy, crazy, crazy couple of weeks, with some really solid golf.
 I can finally breathe,” said Korda after lifting the Dinah Shore Trophy for her victory at The Chevron Championship.